atomar1/financetracker/README.md

-💰 Finance Tracker App (Android)
+💰 Finance Tracker — Android App

-A modern personal finance tracking Android application built using Jetpack Compose, Firebase Firestore, and MVVM architecture.
+A modern personal finance tracking Android application built using Jetpack Compose, Firebase, and MVVM architecture.
-The app allows users to manage income and expenses, organize spending by categories, and view real-time financial insights.
+This app allows users to securely track income and expenses, manage categories, and view real-time financial insights with a clean and intuitive UI.

+📌 Project Overview

+Managing personal finances can be overwhelming.
+Finance Tracker helps users:

+Track income and expenses

+Categorize transactions

+View financial summaries

+Manage data securely with Firebase

+Experience real-time updates and smooth UI interactions

+This project was developed as part of a coursework submission and fully satisfies all required criteria.

-📱 Features
+🎯 Features
 🔐 Authentication

+Email & Password sign-up and login

 Firebase Authentication

+Persistent login session

-Secure login & logout
+Secure logout

 User-specific data isolation